apcamargo/genomad/README.md

 ## Web app

+Certainly.
+Here's the revised version with improved flow and no repetition:

-geNomad is available as a web app in the [NMDC EDGE](https://nmdc-edge.org/virus_plasmid/workflow) platform.
-There you can upload your sequence data, visualize the results in your browser, and download the data to your computer.
+geNomad is available as a web application on the [Galaxy](https://usegalaxy.org/root?tool_id=toolshed.g2.bx.psu.edu/repos/ufz/genomad_end_to_end/genomad_end_to_end/1.11.1+galaxy0) and [NMDC EDGE](https://nmdc-edge.org/virus_plasmid/workflow) platforms.
+There, you can upload your sequence data, view the results directly in your browser, and download the outputs for further analysis.

 ## Citing geNomad